 Pursuant to the Consent Agreement, Round Rock agreed to construct the McNutt Interceptor Segment A to serve the District and Siena MUD No. 2.
-The Developers have agreed to pay for 3,975 LUE's of capacity in Segment A on behalf of the District and Siena MUD No. 2.
-Segment A extends from the BCRWTF to McNutt Interceptor Segment D, which serves the District and Siena MUD No. 2.
+The Developer has agreed to pay for 3,975 LUE's of capacity in Segment A on behalf of the District and Siena MUD No. 1.
+Segment A extends from the BCRWTF to McNutt Interceptor Segment D, which serves the District and Siena MUD No. 1.